pensjonatus/flash-fiction/blog/what-would-you-do.md

 ---
-title: 'What Would You Do?'
+title: What Would You Do?
 date: '2015-08-30'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Do you know why you are here, Mr. Holiday?" the inspector, or whoever he was,